ember-learn/ember-blog/content/ember-6-0-released.md

 EmberData [broke from Lockstep versioning in November 2023](https://blog.emberjs.com/updates-to-ember-data-versioning-strategy).
 Under the new policy, EmberData 5.3 is an LTS that supports `ember-source` 5.12 and `ember-source` 6.0.
 More compatibility info is available in the [README](https://github.com/emberjs/data#compatibility).

-EmberData is also in the process of a rebrand to WarpDrive.
+EmberData is also in the process of rebranding to WarpDrive.
 Stay tuned for more info!

 This support extends beyond bug-fixes.
 If minor enhancements can be made to better support new presentation class implementations that support the 5.x series we will willingly accept them.
 Our goal is that we want no one left behind.